ibuetler/p3s-exif-analytics/Tutorial.md

 ## Task: Extract GPS data from pictures

-In this task our goal is first to receive the geolocation data from the given pictures.
+In this task, our goal is first to receive the geolocation data from the given pictures.

 ### Theory about Pillow

 The Python Imaging Library, or PIL for short, is one of the core libraries for image manipulation in Python.
 Unfortunately, its development has stagnated, with its last release in 2009.
-Hovewer, there is an fork of the old library called Pillow (PIL as well for short) and it supports Python 3, wehereas the old library is only for Python 2.
+However, there is a fork of the old library called Pillow (PIL as well for short) and it supports Python 3, whereas the old library is only for Python 2.

-For the time being we are interested in two imports from the library.
+For the time being, we are interested in two imports from the library.
 These are the following two:

 ```python
 from PIL import Image
 from PIL.ExifTags import TAGS
 ```
-With the image import it is possible to open an image, for this the library offers the open() function.
+With the image import, it is possible to open an image, for this, the library offers the open() function.
 This function takes the path to the image and opens it.
-Here is an example how to open an image:
+Here is an example of how to open an image:

 ```python
 from PIL import Image